Narcotics Anonymous: Formats

-During the meeting, some groups allot time for NA-related announcements and many meetings set aside time to recognize clean-time "anniversaries" or "birthdays."
+During the meeting, some groups allot time for NA-related announcements and many meetings set aside time to recognize clean-time "anniversaries" or "birthdays".
 Individuals are sometimes allowed to announce their clean time to the group.
 Key tags and medallions, which denote various amounts of clean time, are distributed to those who have achieved various milestones.
 In some areas, the addict who is celebrating a "clean-time anniversary" will be able to have support group members read the readings for the meeting and he or she will have a speaker carry the NA message.
 Then the addict celebrating will have their sponsor or a friend or family member give them a medallion at which time the friend will share some of the celebrating addict's achievements during the last year or from during the entire course of their recovery.
 Then the addict celebrating can share their experience, strength, and hope (ESH) with the group on how they did it.

 NA states in the fifth tradition that "each group has but one primary purpose – to carry the message to the addict who still suffers."
 Therefore, the newcomer is considered to be the most important person in any meeting.
-Our message is hope and the promise is freedom.
+Our message is hope and the promise of freedom.
 The NA message, as quoted in the Basic Text, states, "an addict, any addict, can stop using drugs, lose the desire to use, and find a new way to live" (Basic Text p.
 68).
 "NA offers one promise: freedom from active addiction" (Basic Text p.
 106).
 According to the Narcotics Anonymous Basic Text, the "Twelve Steps" are the source of this hope and freedom when worked to the best of one's ability.

 Service

 NA literature suggests that service work is an essential part of a program of recovery.
-Service is "doing the right thing for the right reason," and is the best example of "goodwill," which is the basis for the freedom only from active addiction by the NA program.
+Service is "doing the right thing for the right reason", and is the best example of "goodwill", which is the basis for the freedom only from active addiction by the NA program.
 Service work is usually chairing a meeting, but may be as simple as cleaning up after the meeting, putting away chairs, or answering a phone.
 Additionally, there are basic, formalized service positions at the group level to help the group perform its function, such as treasurer, secretary, and Group Service Representative (GSR), who represents the group in the larger service structure.

 The NA service structure operates at the area, regional, and world levels.
 These levels of service exist to serve the groups and are directly responsible to those groups; they do not govern.
 World services are accountable to its member regions, who are in turn responsible to member areas.
 Area service committees directly support member groups and often put on special events, such as dances and picnics.
 Area service committees also provide special subcommittees to serve the needs of members who may be confined in jails and institutions, and will also provide a public interface to the fellowship.